-We do not offer direct access to customer data.
 We believe that you should control your own data.
 Microsoft does not give any third party (including law enforcement, other government entity, or civil litigant) direct or unfettered access to customer data except as you direct.

-We redirect law enforcement and other third-party requests to the customer.
 When we receive a government or law enforcement request for customer data:

 - We always attempt to redirect the third party to obtain the requested data from our customer.
 We will promptly notify you of any third-party request, and give you a copy unless we are legally prohibited from doing so.
-(This commitment to redirect requests and to notify customers does not apply to Cognitive Services where the customer data has been de-linked such that we have no practical means to meet this commitment.)
+(This commitment to redirect requests and to notify customers does not apply to Bing Search Services where the customer data has been de-linked such that we have no practical means to meet this commitment.)